railscamp/railscamp-germany-2013/_posts/2013-05-29-join-us-for-another-epic-railscamp-germany.markdown

 paradise, and that's mostly due to our awesome...

 Sponsors!
-We haven't compiled the various packages yet, but if you're running or working at a commpany who might chip in a few bucks (or many), please get in touch!
+We haven't compiled the various packages yet, but if you're running or working at a company which could chip in a few bucks (or many), please get in touch!
 We'll have sponsoring opportunities starting at a few hundred Euro, so there'll be something for every budget.
 And if you're on the lookout for new developers to hire, we have some nice extras planned for you.